carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 This is a simple powershell script to help automate the process of (1) collect the vCenter or ESXi support logs and (2) uploading directly to VMWare via SFTP.
 A good use case of this would be for users managing multiple vCenter installations as the tool will dislpay a list of vCenters to connect to from a CSV file.

+### Requirements

+* PowerCLI 6 (Should work on previous released but I have not tested.
+* This script requires the use of Posh-SSH (https://github.com/darkoperator/Posh-SSH)
+* Tested on Powershell v4.0, PowerCLI 6.0 R3 with ESXi 5.5 and ESXi 6.x

 ### Getting Started

 1. Download the PS1 and CSV files from the repo